Tulsipada/starstream.itsmywork.site/README.md

-# StarStream
+# Cinesaga

 A modern streaming platform built with React, TypeScript, and Vite.
-StarStream provides an immersive viewing experience with a sleek interface and smooth navigation.
+Cinesaga provides an immersive viewing experience with a sleek interface and smooth navigation.

 **Live Demo**: [https://tulsipada.in](https://tulsipada.in)